yehudacohen/alchemy/alchemy-web/docs/providers/github/secret.md

 # GitHub Secret

 The GitHub Secret component allows you to manage [GitHub repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) securely.
-It supports creating, updating, and deleting secrets using the GitHub API.
+It supports creating, updating, and deleting secrets in a GitHub repository.

 # Minimal Example